Matteo-Spina/HeyItsMe/README.md

 - 👋 Hi, I’m Matteo!
-- 👀 I’m interested in creating things and organizing thoughts 💡.
+- 👀 I’m interested in creating things and organizing thoughts 💡
-- 🚀 I just dive in React galaxy 💫👨‍🚀.
+- 🚀 I've just dive in React galaxy and I feel pretty good 💫👨‍🚀
-- 🏓 I’m looking to collaborate with other humans 🤝.
+- 🏓 I’m looking to collaborate with other humans 🤝

 <!---
 Matteo-Spina/Matteo-Spina is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.